arunsadhasivam/SystemDesign/SystemDesignPresentationFormat/Readme.md

  NOTE:
  =====

+   To Manage more scalable design
+    - in db side sharding concepts.
+    - in application side distributed caching.
+    - in data side for coordination of splitting data to improve data processing - zookeper
+    - in n/w cluster side kubernetes for handling all processes (batch file) running in different servers.

     Need to design distributed cache to improve the speed and horizontal scalling.

     sharding - mechanism to improve the scalability to share loading in databse side.